Teaching of Phonics & Reading

 The programme progresses to involve the children in writing sounds and simple sentences using their phonic knowledge.
 As the children progress at different rates, they are then taught in ability groups to match their pace of learning and mastery of the sounds.

 The programme continues into years 1 and 2 where the pupils learn within ability groups.
-They continue to consolidate their knowledge of phonics and develop their understanding and comprehension of written texts within the Read Write Inc. scheme.
+They continue to consolidate their knowledge of phonics and develop their understanding and comprehension of written texts within the Read Write Inc scheme.
+We use the Rigby Rocket and Collins Big Cat Reading Schemes for Key Stage one and students working at greater depth are supported by Reading Gladiators scheme led by Mrs Burford our Literacy Co-ordinator.

 Key Stage 2: